 Now that you’ve set up your wallet, you need something to fill it with!
-In order to do that, you first must purchase Bitcoin, Ethereum or Litecoin and then trade it for Neo, as there is no direct way of purchasing Neo at the moment.
+In order to do that, you first must purchase Bitcoin, Ethereum or Litecoin and then trade it for NEO, as there is no direct way of purchasing it at the moment.

 After you’ve purchased BTC/ETH/LTC, we recommend transferring it to Binance in order to buy NEO since this is our favorite exchange.
 Other options include Bittrex, Bitfinex (BTC only), Kucoin, Cryptopia.

 Finally, you should transfer your funds from the exchange to your Neo wallet (e.g. Ledger Nano S) by using your wallet’s public address as the withdrawal address on the exchange where you’re holding.
 Check your wallet a few minutes after the transaction — and they should be there!
 Congratulations, you have thus successfully secured your NEO, and you will be able to see your free GAS building up over time.

 According to the NEO whitepaper, the NEO design goal is a smart economy; and the team moves forward to achieve this goal by introducing three novel technologies: NeoX, NeoFS and NeoQS.